enadzan/massivejobs/README.md

 ### 1. Start RabbitMQ

 If you don't have an existing installation of RabbitMQ, the simplest way is to start it in a container.
-The following command will start RabbitMq in a container that will be immediately removed when stoped.
+The following command will start RabbitMq in a container __that will be immediately removed when stoped__.
-__Do not use this for production.__

 ```powershell
 docker run --rm --hostname rabbit-test --name rabbit-test -d -p 15672:15672 -p 5672:5672 rabbitmq:management